vishalrajofficial/Native-Resource-Monitoring-App/README.md

 The Native Resource Monitoring Web App is open-source and licensed under the [MIT License](https://github.com/vishalrajofficial/Native-Resource-Monitoring-App/blob/main/LICENSE).

-## Acknowledgments

-- Thanks to all the contributors who have helped shape and improve this project.
-- Special thanks to the creators and maintainers of the libraries and tools used in this app.

 ## Contact

 For any inquiries or questions, don't hesitate to get in touch with the project owner: